Ronow3500/surveyjs-laravelpackage/README.md

 ##Link to Laravel Framework Website: https://laravel.com/

-##Download css and js folders from link and place them on your public folder
+##Download css and js zip files from https://kennethkipchumba.com/css.zip and https://kennethkipchumba.com/js.zip respectively then place their unzipped folders on your public folder

 ##Type the first segment of your url to be 'surveyjs' i.e 'http://yourdomain.com/surveyjs'

 ##If you get 404 | NOT FOUND error, from your project root, go to Config/app.php file  under 'providers' /*Application Service Providers*/ add the following line:

-##SurveyJs\Survey\SurveyServiceProvider::class,
+##->     SurveyJs\Survey\SurveyServiceProvider::class,